KimMatthews02/Mock-RMF-Implementation-for-a-DoD-Web-Application/README.md

 - Excel & Markdown Documentation

 ## 📊 Purpose
-Designed to showcase my understanding of RMF implementation and cybersecurity compliance in a DoD environment, this project is part of my portfolio to demonstrate eligibility for federal ISSO/ISSM roles.
+This mock project showcases my understanding of RMF implementation and cybersecurity compliance in a DoD environment

 ---
 # 🛡️ Mock RMF Implementation for a DoD Web Application